Frequently Asked Questions

 Find answers—many with links or contact information to get you on the right track—to the most commonly asked questions about the Master's Degree in Health Delivery Science program.

-The cost of the training is $600/credit hour, and the curriculum covers 38 credit hours.
+The cost of the training is $600/credit hour, and the curriculum currently covers 37 credit hours.

 The application is fee is $55 (waived for Cedars-Sinai internal applicants).